Willi Or Won’t He?

 A’ight, listen up.
-I went to Willimantic Brewing Company, officially the Willimantic Restaurant & Pub Brewery, colloquially just Willibrew, which is how it shall be referred to henceforth – years before I started CTMQ.
-I enjoyed it very much, but I simply didn’t find myself in downtown Willimantic too often.
+I’ve enjoyed Willimantic Brewing Company, officially the Willimantic Restaurant & Pub Brewery, colloquially just Willibrew, which is how it shall be referred to henceforth – years before I started CTMQ.
+It’s weird to go “for the purposes of CTMQ,” but here we are.

-Then back in 2007 I stopped in with my boy EdHill one Saturday afternoon and had a beer.
+In 2007 I stopped in with my boy EdHill one Saturday afternoon and had a beer.
 A very good beer.
-I wrote a few paragraphs and sort of set up a placeholder page for Willibrew once I decided to add a section on Connecticut breweries and brewpubs.
-(An addition I made way before the explosion of local craft beer, but I’m not complaining about that.)
+I wrote a few paragraphs and sort of set up a placeholder page for Willibrew for if and when I decided to add a section on Connecticut breweries and brewpubs on this site.
+(I did so in 2009.)

-Anyway, in late 2012 and on into 2013, I made it a point to start hitting up this spot as much as I feasibly could.
-My younger son was finally two (or thereabouts) and although annoying, I was able to introduce him to the wonders of Willibrew.
+In late 2012 and on into 2013, I made it a point to start hitting up this spot as much as I possibly could.
+My younger son was finally two and I was able to introduce him to the wonders of Willibrew.
 I think that as of this writing (in July 2013), I’ve now been here four times in the last 6 months.

-Why?
-Because it’s a true gem.
+Willibrew is a gem.
 Great building, good food and great beer.
 Truly some of the best in the state and certainly the best brewpub in the state.
 Hands down.
 City Steam and Cambridge House both brew some very good beer.
 Willibrew brews some incredible beer.

 And, not only that, they have this wonderful habit of rotating something like 12 different IPA’s throughout the year.
 I really wish it were closer to me.

-(Isn’t it cool that Willibrew and City Steam are in beautiful historic buildings?
-It doesn’t look like it’s going to happen, but I would love for Hooker to move into the old Hartford Times building.)
+(Isn’t it cool that Willibrew and City Steam are in beautiful historic buildings?)

 When used as a post office, Willibrew’s dining room was the post office work room, the pub was the customer lobby, and the private dining room was the Postmaster‘s office.
 The early 20th century architectural aspects have been well-preserved and there are cool historic post office items around the large space.
-(Not corny like at Friday’s or Chili’s, but cool.)
-The coolest thing is the huge 12‘ by 17‘ mural, created by Gordan MacDonald, depicting a 1920‘s Main Street scene.
-And the bar itself is quite a beautiful thing.
+And they are not corny like at Friday’s or Chili’s, but cool.
+The best thing at Willibrew is the huge 12′ by 17′ mural, created by Gordan MacDonald, depicting a 1920‘s Main Street scene.
+And the bar itself is quite a beautiful thing too.

 Willibrew pumps out an incredible array of beers from their 7 barrel brewery – which can be seen from the dining room.
 They always have around 10 of their own beers on tap at any given time.